Senneseph/jellicule/INSTALLATION.md

 docker-compose up -d
 ```

-This will start Docker containers that:
+This will start a single Docker container that:
-1. Serve the example directory
+1. Serves the Progressive Web App (PWA)
-2. Run a WebSocket server for real-time updates
+2. Runs a WebSocket server for real-time updates
-3. Watch for changes to the components and automatically rebuild
+3. Watches for changes to the components and automatically rebuilds
+4. Provides a health check endpoint to monitor build status
+5. Serves metadata and documentation

 Any changes you make to the components will automatically trigger a rebuild and update all connected browsers in real-time.

-Open your browser to http://localhost:7327/ to see the example.
+Open your browser to http://localhost:7327/ to see the PWA.

 To stop the development environment:
 ```bash